Sullivan County Airport

 Sullivan County Airport (IATA: SIV, ICAO: KSIV, FAA LID: SIV) is a county-owned public-use airport located three nautical miles (6 km) northwest of the central business district of Sullivan, a city in Sullivan County, Indiana, United States.
 It is included in the FAA's National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a general aviation facility.

+History

+The airport was dedicated by Senator Vance Hartke in October 1966.

 Facilities and aircraft

-Sullivan County Airport covers an area of 108 acre at an elevation of 540 feet (165 m) above mean sea level.
-It has one asphalt paved runway designated 18/36 which measures 4,360 by 75 feet (1,329 x 23 m).
+Sullivan County Airport covers an area of 108 acre at an elevation of 539 feet (164 m) above mean sea level.
+It has one asphalt paved runway designated 18/36 which measures 4,359 by 75 feet (1,329 x 23 m).

-For the 12-month period ending December 31, 2006, the airport had 8,657 aircraft operations, an average of 23 per day: 97% general aviation and 3% air taxi.
-At that time there were 29 aircraft based at this airport: 97% single-engine and 3% multi-engine.
+For the 12-month period ending December 31, 2019, the airport had 5,366 aircraft operations, an average of 103 per week: 97% general aviation and 3% air taxi.
+At that time there were 21 aircraft based at this airport: 20 single-engine and 1 multi-engine.